brillout/wildcard-api/readme.md

 That's all Wildcard does:
 it makes functions,
-that are defined on your Node.js server,
-"callable" in the browser.
+that are defined on your Node.js server, callable in the browser.
 Nothing more, nothing less.

-How you retrieve and mutate data is up to you;
+How you retrieve and mutate data is up to you.
-you can, for example, directly use SQL/ORM queries:
+You can, for example, directly use SQL/ORM queries:

 ~~~js
 // Node.js server